spiderpig1297/kprochide/README.md

 The module uses character device in order to __dynamically receive the _PIDs_ to hide.__ Each new PID is saved to a global linked-list.

-Once the module is unloaded, it restores procfs' original functions, unregisteres the character device and empties the linked-list.
+Once the module is unloaded, it restores `procfs`' original functions, unregisteres the character device and empties the linked-list.

 ## __Usage__